The Best Meatless Italian-Style Comfort Food: Wild Mushroom Ragu Pasta

 First Thing’s First – What is Ragu?

 Let’s chat ragu for a moment!
 I first was introduced to ragu in my days working as a server at a fine dining Italian restaurant in Milwaukee.
-One of our specialties was a rotating ragu della casa (house ragu), which would change every week based on what the chefs were in the mood to cook & serve.
+One of our specialties was a rotating ragu della casa (house ragu), which would change every week based on what the chefs were in the mood to cook and serve.
 “What is ragu?!” was always our guests’ most frequently asked question!

 “Ragu” is a broad term used to describe a rich, slowly cooked Italian meat sauce.
-It’s hearty, intensely flavorful, & unlike a slowly simmered marinara or tomato sauce, ragu is all about the meat.
+It’s hearty, intensely flavorful, and unlike a slowly simmered marinara or tomato sauce, ragu is all about the meat.
 In that sense, it’s almost more stew-like than what may come to mind when you think of Italian sauces.
 However, much like marinara or tomato sauce, ragu is traditionally served with pasta, gnocchi or polenta.
 Perhaps, without even knowing it, you’ve enjoyed arguably the most famous ragu – bolognese!

 If you’ve never made ragu before, don’t worry!
 I’ve been cooking various ragu recipes for the past 10+ years (ever since my serving days!).
 It’s one of my absolute favorite things to cook, so you’re in good hands here.